anselmicz/firewalld-geoblock/README.md

 * downloads either IPv4 or IPv6 IP ranges from [ipdeny.com](https://www.ipdeny.com/)
 * creates and fills an ipset based on your country list
-* creates and enables a rich rule to start dropping connections from specified address ranges
+* adds said ipset to a drop zone to drop all incoming connections from specified address ranges

 ## Usage